triton-inference-server/tutorials/Popular_Models_Guide/Llama2/trtllm_guide.md

 ENGINE_DEST_PATH=/engines triton import -m llama-2-7b --backend tensorrtllm
 ```

-Please, note that specifying `ENGINE_DEST_PATH` is optional, but recmmended
+Please, note that specifying `ENGINE_DEST_PATH` is optional, but recommended
 if you want to re-use compiled engines in the future.

 After successful run of `triton import`, you should see the structure of